FHV371 Exchange - Public Health

 Teaching exam periods:

-June block and August block
+June block, August block and Autumn Parallel

 Course frequency: Annually.
 An annual completion will depend on the exchange institution.
+The course will not be offered in the 2020-2021 academic year.

 First time: Study year 2017-2018

-M-Fol and M-Fol DEL
+M-Fol and M-Fol-Del

 - Introduction to specific public health challenges in a selected non-Norwegian culture.